Definition of a Firewall

 This program, often known as a specialized hardware-software unit, works by selectively blocking or permitting data packets.
-It is primarily meant to prohibit anyone — whether inside or outside of a private network — from engaging in unlawful web activities to assisting in the prevention of harmful conduct.
+It is primarily meant to prohibit anyone — whether inside or outside of a private network — from engaging in unlawful web activities to assist in the prevention of harmful conduct.

 What Exactly Is a Firewall?